How to Become a Nurse Practitioner

-- Associate degree in nursing (ADN)-holders with RN licenses may enroll in RN-to-BSN bridge programs and quickly earn a BSN.
-Other fast-track options exist for those with non-nursing bachelor’s degrees who wish to earn a BSN.
+Associate degree in nursing (ADN)-holders with RN licenses may enroll in RN-to-BSN bridge programs and quickly earn a BSN.
+Other fast-track options for nurses exist for those with non-nursing bachelor's degrees who wish to earn a BSN.

-- Prospective RNs must earn a passing score on the National Council Licensure Examination for RNs (NCLEX-RN) to obtain licensure.
-The computerized exam consists primarily of up to 205 multiple choice questions along with additional question formats and tailors question difficulty to the test-taker’s performance.
+Prospective RNs must earn a passing score on the National Council Licensure Examination for RNs (NCLEX-RN) to get RN licensure.
+The computerized exam consists primarily of up to 205 multiple-choice questions along with additional question formats and tailors question difficulty to the test-taker's performance.

 The amount of time a candidate spends becoming a nurse practitioner depends on many factors, including nursing education background, work experience, specialization, type of graduate degree pursued, and career goals.
 The section below summarizes BSN, MSN, and DNP degrees' typical length, requirements, and content.

-Both ADN- and BSN-holders qualify to take the NCLEX-RN exam and obtain RN licensure.
+Both ADN- and BSN-holders qualify to take the NCLEX-RN exam and get RN licensure.
 However, most NP schools offering MSN or DNP programs require BSNs for entry.

 - Admission Requirements: Common admission requirements include a high school diploma, transcripts, a minimum 2.5-3.0 GPA, SAT or ACT scores, and a resume.
 Programs often ask for personal essays and letters of recommendation.